GeoEye-2 Earth Observation Satellite, United States of America

 The CDR of the imaging system was completed on 1 March 2011 at the facility in Rochester, New York.

-GeoEye awarded a $28m contract to the ITT Corporation in October 2007 to supply a next-generation electro optic imaging sensor for deployment in the GeoEye-2.
+GeoEye awarded a $28m contract to ITT Exelis Geospatial Systems in October 2007 to supply a next-generation electro optic imaging sensor for deployment in the GeoEye-2.
+It was delivered in April 2012.

 LMSS signed a contract with GeoEye in March 2010 to design, build and test GeoEye-2 and associated command and control systems.